School of Applied Media & Social Sciences (SAMSS) Assessment Policy

 Criteria for a failing grade should also be specified and markers should explain how a particular assignment failed to meet the requirements for a pass.
 The range of marks below 50% should be used rather than awarding a failed assignment an arbitrary mark.

-The Faculty policy requires assignments be submitted in hardcopy (paper-based).
+The Faculty policy requires assignments be submitted online.
 The due dates for assignments are clearly stated in this Unit Guide.
-Assignments must be received by the due date (not posted by the due date) in order to avoid a late penalty.
-It is your responsibility to ensure your work is submitted to arrive at the University by the due date stated in the Unit Guide, or if an extension has been granted, by the agreed date.
+Assignments must be received by the due date in order to avoid a late penalty.
+It is your responsibility to ensure your work is submitted by the due date stated in the Unit Guide, or if an extension has been granted, by the agreed date.
 Marks for late assignments will be deducted.

 Students: You must keep a copy of your assignment in electronic format.
 We suggest you keep a hardcopy as well.